Skip to main content

-Technique of Laparoscopic Distal Pancreatectomy and Splenectomy
+Technique of Laparoscopic Distal Pancreatectomy with Splenectomy

 Indications